petelindgren/Docker-Prototype-Builds/nginx/04_multi_docker_container_reverse_proxy_and_2_api_services/README.md

-# Run a multi-container nginx reverse proxy with One API service
+# Run a multi-container nginx reverse proxy with Two API services

 - What: Run a web server built from a custon nginx Dockerfile
 - Why: Introduce custom Dockerfile to nginx build